val--/talkpi/README.md

 - Type text + **Enter**: Sends directly to the model
 - Type **'q'** + **Enter**: Exit

+## Offline-first mode

+The UI uses browser recording (MediaRecorder) and uploads audio to the server for transcription and synthesis.
+This makes the project usable offline (no external speech recognition needed).
+Requirements for offline usage:
+- `whisper.cpp` and model file present on the server
+- `piper` for TTS (local)
+- `ffmpeg` installed on the server to convert browser audio (webm) to WAV

+If you prefer a network-dependent browser speech service, the UI previously attempted the Web Speech API but the offline MediaRecorder approach is more reliable for local setups.

 ## Requirements

 - Python 3.7+, `arecord`, `aplay` (ALSA utils)